joegreene/Spring-2014-CS-Lab--SI-/Week 5/README.md

 line, the output is `1`.

 Another thing: As with most things, there is a time and place for using each variable.
-Unfortunately, there isn't necessarily a bulletproof plan for knowing when to use each, so just think about what you're doing and what you'll need to accomplish the task.
+Unfortunately, there isn't necessarily a bulletproof plan for knowing when to use each data type, so just think about what you're doing and what you'll need to accomplish the task.

 #### Attached Exercise (Geometric Shapes: Area and Volume)
 Under the file list there is a .docx file.
 Download it to your computer, open it, and follow the instructions